 toxic backlinks vs spammy backlinks

-The phrases "toxic" and "spammy" are frequently used interchangeably, however they serve barely extraordinary features:
+The terms "toxic" and "spammy" are often used interchangeably, but they serve slightly different functions:

-• Spammy back links discuss hyperlinks from domain names that seem untrustworthy based totally on Moz's spam indicators.
+• Spammy backlinks refer to links from domains that appear untrustworthy based on Moz's spam indicators.

-• Toxic back links, alternatively, are flagged as actively harmful and often associated with Google penalties.
+• Toxic backlinks, on the other hand, are flagged as actively harmful and often associated with Google penalties.

 How to Reduce Spam Score in SEO